nextcloud/spreed/docs/breakout-rooms.md

         + `400 Bad Request` Error `attendeeMap`: When the attendee map contains an invalid room number or moderator
         + `403 Forbidden` When the current user is not a moderator/owner
         + `404 Not Found` When the conversation could not be found for the participant
+    - Data: Array of conversations (breakout rooms and parent) See array definition in `Get user´s conversations` (API v4)

 ## Remove breakout rooms